EbiEga/ega-metadata-schema/docs/json_browser/markdowns/ega-4.md

 ## sample_grouping

 Node describing whether the sample object is: (1) a single physical sample (a single blood sample), collected individually through its corresponding protocol; or (2) corresponds to a set of samples that, after being individually collected, was grouped together (e.g. blood samples from different donors) physically or during the experimentation and analysis.
-One sample corresponds to one biological replicate \[EFO:0002091] (it could be the genetic content from a single cell, a tissue… from a single individual or from several individuals).
+One sample corresponds to one biological replicate \[EFO:0002091] (e.g. genetic content from a single cell, a tissue, buccal swab, etc.) from a single individual or from several individuals.
 Shall not be mistaken for technical replicates \[EFO:0002090] being used several times (see <https://www.ebi.ac.uk/seqdb/confluence/pages/viewpage.action?spaceKey=EGA&title=Sample+Representation>).

 `sample_grouping`